Student Staff

 Joan A. Hanson SC’26

 Joan is pursuing an off-campus major in public policy at Claremont McKenna College and a minor in Spanish, Latin American, and Caribbean literatures and cultures at Scripps College.
-She is originally from Seattle, Washington, and now splits her time between Seattle and Charlotte, North Carolina.
-Since living there, Joan has become passionate about many North Carolinian state and local issues, including gerrymandering, agribusiness policy, and more.
-At the Rose, Joan wrote an article for the Spring 2024 issue of the Inland Empire Outlook on commercial warehousing in the Inland Empire region.
-She is currently contributing to Professor J. Andrew Sinclair’s ongoing research on statewide executive offices in the U.S. for his upcoming political reform book.
-In addition, Joan will be managing the Rose Institute’s biennial polling project during the Fall 2024 semester, led by Professor Sinclair.
-In her free time, Joan enjoys cooking and (re)watching her favorite television shows, which include Silicon Valley, The Wire, and Gilmore Girls, as well as spending time with her friends and family.
+She grew up in Seattle, Washington, and now splits her time between Seattle and Charlotte, North Carolina.
+At the Rose, Joan wrote an article for the spring 2024 issue of the Inland Empire Outlook on commercial warehousing in the Inland Empire region.
+She also managed the Rose Institute’s national polling team during the Fall 2024 semester and co-wrote an op-ed with Rose Director and Professor Ken Miller for the San Bernardino Sun on the 2024 election results in California.
+In her free time, Joan enjoys cooking, watching her favorite television shows (including Silicon Valley, The Wire, and Gilmore Girls), and spending time with her friends and family.
+Joan is studying abroad in Madrid, Spain for the spring 2025 semester.

 Sanskriti S. Kumar ’26